 Identifying When Your Puppy Needs to Go

 Remember, Accidents Will Happen – How to Deal With It

-- Avoid Being Angry: You don’t want your puppy to be afraid of you or afraid to relieve themselves in your presence.
+- Avoid Being Angry: You don’t want your puppy to be afraid of you or afraid to relieve herself in your presence.
 That will happen if you punish your puppy for doing something it needs to do by nature.
 Punishing will potentially do a lot of damage to your dog’s mental health, so don’t go down that road.

 Limit Where Your Puppy Can Go Freely Inside